maingockien01/COMP3040A3/README.md

 ```
 ## Sample Response

 The response is formatted using JSON.
-An example:

 ## Resources